Half-mast: Iran

 The flag of Iran is flown at half-mast on the death of a national figure or mourning days.

 On 10 January 2017, the flag was flown at half-mast following the death of Ayatollah Akbar Hashemi Rafsanjani, and again eleven days later following the Plasco Building collapse in Tehran.
+On 1 March 2026, the flag was flown at half-mast following the death of Iran's Supreme Leader Ayatollah Ali Khamenei, who was killed in joint Israeli and U.S. strikes.

 Ireland

 The flag of Ireland is flown at half-mast on the death of a national or international figure, including former and current presidents or Taoiseach, on all prominent government buildings equipped with a flag pole.
 The death of a prominent local figure can also be marked locally by the flag being flown at half-mast.
 When the national flag is flown at half mast, no other flag should be half-masted.
 When a balcony in Berkeley, California, collapsed, killing six Irish people, flags were flown at half mast above all state buildings.

 In 2016, to commemorate the centenary of the Easter Rising, the Irish national flag over the General Post Office in Dublin was lowered to half mast.
 On Easter Monday 1916, as the rising began, Patrick Pearse stood outside the Post Office and read the Proclamation of the Irish Republic.